oliverlee/recorder/README.md

 }
 ```

-To log to a file:
+To log to a file, redirect the output of the logger:
 ```
 oliver@canopus:~/repos/recorder$ ./build/bin/logger 12345 > sensor.log
 ```